srohdeanz/diceroll-kotlin/README.md

-# test
+# Dice Roll App

-Hi, my name is Shalveena :)
+Hi, my name is Shalveena :) I am learning Kotlin.
+This is an app that does a dice roll when you click the ROLL button.
+Happy rolling!